Skip to content

 Default: 0

-The number of samples whose errors are to be given.
-These errors appear at the denominators of energy and force in the evaluation function such that
+The number of samples whose weights are to be given.

-There must be the same number of following entry lines as the above value which determine the errors of energy and force of each sample like the this, :
+There must be the same number of following entry lines as the above value which determine the weights of specified samples like the following:

-The each entry has entry_name, error of energy (eV/atom), error of forces (eV/Ang) and error of stresses (GPa).
-The error values are applied to all the samples that contain entry_name in their directory names.
+The each entry has entry_name and weight.
+The weight values are applied to all the samples that contain entry_name in their file names (e.g., XXX in smpl_XXX_YYY_####).

 force_denom_type